 Symptom: Browser-based clients (claude.ai, chatgpt.com) silently fail to complete any OAuth or MCP operation.
 Server logs show no request at all.
 Not even an attempt.

-Cause: claude.ai’s and ChatGPT’s MCP custom-connector flows run from the browser using fetch().
+Cause (what we observed when we built this): at the time, the connector setup flows visibly ran requests from the browser using fetch().
 Modern browsers send an OPTIONS preflight before any non-simple cross-origin POST.
 If your server returns 404 on OPTIONS (because you only declared POST routes), the browser silently aborts the real request.
 Your server never sees it.
 You have no log line to debug from, and the connector status reads as a generic failure.

 Fix: declare OPTIONS responders on every cross-origin OAuth and MCP endpoint: